Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

-\begin{remark} For the example of a $2$-handle cobordism constructed from an ordinary open book decomposition, the analogue of Corollary~\ref{cor:ECH} in Heegaard Floer homology has been established by John Baldwin \cite{Baldwin:cap}. \end{remark}
+\begin{remark} For the example of a $2$-handle cobordism constructed from an ordinary open book decomposition, the analogue of Proposition~\ref{prop:ECH} in Heegaard Floer homology has been established by John Baldwin \cite{Baldwin:cap}. \end{remark}

-Let us now discuss a conjectural generalization of Corollary~\ref{cor:ECH} which could remove the condition on~$\omega$.
+Let us now discuss a conjectural generalization of Proposition~\ref{prop:ECH} which could remove all conditions on~$\omega$.
 Recall that for any closed $2$-form $\Omega$ on~$M$, one can define ECH with \defin{twisted coefficients} in the group ring $\ZZ[H_2(M) / \ker\Omega]$, which we shall abbreviate by

 Here the differential keeps track of the homology classes in $H_2(M) / \ker\Omega$ of the holomorphic curves being counted, see \cite{HutchingsSullivan:T3}.
 The $U$-map can again be defined as a degree~$-2$ map on $\ECH(M,\xi ; h,\Omega)$, and the twisted contact invariant $c(M,\xi ; \Omega)$ is again the homology class in $\ECH(M,\xi ; 0,\Omega)$ generated by the empty orbit set.
-The vanishing results in \cite{Wendl:openbook2} give convincing evidence that a more general version of the map in Corollary~\ref{cor:ECH} should exist, in particular with the following consequence:
+The vanishing results in \cite{Wendl:openbook2} give convincing evidence that a more general version of the map in Proposition~\ref{prop:ECH} should exist, in particular with the following consequence:

 \begin{conj} Suppose $(W,\omega)$ is a $\Sigma$-capping or $\Sigma$-decoupling cobordism from $(M_-,\xi_-)$ to $(M_+,\xi_+)$, and write $\Omega_\pm = \omega|_{TM\pm}$.
 Then: \begin{enumerate} \item If $c(M_+,\xi_+ ; \Omega_+)$ vanishes, then so does $c(M_-,\xi_- ; \Omega_-)$. \item If $c(M_+,\xi_+ ; \Omega_+)$ is in the image of the map $U^k$ on $\ECH(M_+,\xi_+ ; 0, \Omega_+)$ for some $k \in \NN$, then $c(M_-,\xi_- ; \Omega_-)$ is in the image of $U^k$ on $\ECH(M_-,\xi_- ; 0, \Omega_-)$. \end{enumerate} \end{conj}